Edy-Mochamad/Learn-jupyter-notebook/README.md

-# Learn-jupyter-notebook
+# Learn-pandas

-Learning fundamental of data analyst to skill up my data analyst skill i hope i can be expert data analyst and data scientist just try to motivate my self
+Learning fundamental of data analyst using pandas to skill up my data analyst skill i hope i can be expert data analyst and data scientist just try to motivate my self